torquefi/torque_fx/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the Business Source License (BUSL).
+See the LICENSE file for details.